3000GT

 PAGE 5

 Okay so here is page 5 of a listing of "staged upgrades" or modification stages as some might say.
 These modifications are a lot more money and time.
 They will also change the car substantially.
 There's always a trade off for reliability and high horsepower and high performance.
+Most will also cause you to not meet EPA reg's or pass inspection (depending on your state of course).

 Taking this step requires a lot more planning than the previous pages.
 This page has upgrades that pretty much require to work together with other upgrades or additional systems to be installed.